MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 - **Validation**: Confirmed both performance improvements and functional correctness through comprehensive testing

 The optimized ContosoOnlineStore demonstrates dramatic performance improvements while maintaining code quality and architectural best practices.
 This approach showcases how AI-powered development tools can accelerate performance optimization efforts and help developers make data-driven improvements to complex applications.

+## Clean up

+Now that you've finished the exercise, take a minute to ensure that you haven't made changes to your GitHub account or GitHub Copilot subscription that you don't want to keep.
+If you made any changes, revert them as needed.
+If you're using a local PC as your lab environment, you can archive or delete the sample projects folder that you created for this exercise.